Cochrane has a new production model

 • Central Editorial Service: This service will manage the editorial process for all evidence syntheses published in the Cochrane Library, enhancing quality and consistency.

-In addition to this, eleven focused projects are set to simplify systems and processes, developing tools to boost efficiency in evidence synthesis production.
+In addition to this, a suite of focused projects are set to simplify systems and processes, developing tools to boost efficiency in evidence synthesis production.

 This transformation won't happen overnight.
 We've proposed a change process spanning two to four years, allowing us to fine-tune the model.